ItsMeSamey/dbms_student_info_system/backend/README.md

 ## Key PL/SQL Functions and Procedures

-The following PL/SQL functions and procedures are central to the application's logic:
+The following PL/SQL functions and procedures are central to the application's logic, executed by the backend:

 * `authenticate_user(p_id INT, p_password VARCHAR, p_role VARCHAR)`:
     * **Purpose:** Verifies user credentials against the `students` or `faculty` tables.